epsilon537/boxlambda/_drafts/dfx.markdown

 *Structure of the dfx_test software program.*

-The DFX Test Program is not an automatic testcase like the previous BoxLambda testcases.
-It runs on the Arty-A7-100T only and it requires user interaction through a CLI.
+The DFX Test Program is not an automatic test case like the previous BoxLambda test cases.
+It runs exclusively on the Arty-A7-100T and requires user interaction through a CLI.
 The CLI commands are grouped into modules:

 - [dfx_cli](https://github.com/epsilon537/boxlambda/blob/master/sw/projects/dfx_test/dfx_cli.cpp): This is a CLI wrapper around the [dfx_hal](https://github.com/epsilon537/boxlambda/blob/master/sw/components/dfx/dfx_controller_hal.h) component.
-Most of the commands let you interact with the DFX Controller at a low level.
-However, there's one high-level command called **dfx_load_module** that implements the entire sequence of loading an RM's bitstream file from the filesystem into the VS0 RP.
+Most commands let you interact with the DFX Controller at a low level.
+However, there's one high-level command, **dfx_load_module**, that implements the entire sequence of loading an RM's bitstream file from the filesystem into the VS0 RP.

     ```
     * dfx_control